rradczewski/ymmv/_drafts/ftt-personal-retrospectives.md

 # Reasoning

-My reason to hold these retrospectives is that I want to look at the past year, and not just my achievements or the good things that happened, but plainly the *amplitudes*, the up's and down's of the year and see where they lead me.
-From there, I'm carefully considering my wishes for the future to see how I can achieve them.
+My reason to hold these retrospectives is that I want to look at the past year, not just my achievements or the good things that happened, but plainly the *amplitudes*, the up's and down's of the year and see where they lead me.
+From there, I want to carefully consider my wishes for the future and see how I can achieve them.

-Holding them for the last few years has helped me focus my efforts on aspects of my life, both private and professional, that seemed untameable.
+Holding them for the last few years has helped me focus my efforts on aspects of my life, both private and professional, that previously seemed untameable.

 # Pattern

-The retrospective is divided into three parts, the reflection, looking-forward and creating manageable resolutions.
+The retrospective is divided into three parts: the reflection, looking-forward and creating manageable resolutions.
 I tend to do one of them per day, with some time on the second day to reflect on the results from the reflection part.
 Creating manageable resolutions comes last and mostly involves gathering some more dry facts and sitting down and creating the resolutions so they're tangible and sincere.

 ## Retrospective

-I start the retrospective by putting myself into the right mindset: To get things going, I revisit noteworthy events throughout the year by flicking through my calendar, making lists as I go on.
-The purpose of this exercise is to focus myself on things that either left a mark in my memory and to rediscover all the interactions and experiences I encountered this year:
+I start the retrospective by putting myself into the right mindset: To get things going, I revisit noteworthy events that happened throughout the year by flicking through my calendar, making lists as I go on.
+The purpose of this exercise is to focus myself on things that left a mark in my memory and to rediscover all the interactions and experiences I encountered this year:

 - **Places** I've been to - Any place that I consider important goes onto that list, be it countries I've traveled to, friends I frequently visited that year or clubs that I enjoyed going to.
 - **People** I've been with - Again, there's no exact indicator that someone should go on the list; people I spent a lot of time working with, people I hadn't seen in a long time or even people who bothered me throughout the year.